 This maturity in the late stage pipeline is expected to lead to an increase in registrations in the coming years.
 The content of the drug development portfolio will change over time as new compounds progress from discovery to development and from development to the market.
 Owing to the nature of the drug development process, many of these compounds, especially those in early stages of investigation, may be terminated as they progress through development.
 Phase I NCEs with multiple indications are counted only once.
 NCEs in later phases are counted by each indication.
-For competitive reasons, new projects in pre-clinical development have not been disclosed and some project types may not have been identified.
+For competitive reasons, new projects in pre-clinical development have not been disclosed and some projects are consistent of the progress of the property of the progress of project types may not have been identified.